charlysan/goneo4jgql/README.md

 ## Introduction

 This is just a simple example on how to implement a GrapqhQL API on top of Neo4j using Golang.
-I have included the [Neo4j movie example dataset](https://neo4j.com/developer/guide-cypher-basics/) that has the followin domain model:
+I have included the [Neo4j movie example dataset](https://neo4j.com/developer/guide-cypher-basics/) that has the following domain model:

 ![domain](./docs/i/domain.png)

 **Note**: I have slightly modified the original dataset by adding UUIDs to each node.
-You can find the cyper queries I used for that at the end of the [movies.cyper import file](neo4j/import/movies.cypher)
+You can find the cypher queries I used for that at the end of the [movies.cypher import file](neo4j/import/movies.cypher)

 ## Setup (Using Docker)